diogocandidos/Employee-Tracker/README.md

 ![Database Schema](Assets/schema.png)

-The business owner should be to view and manage the departments, roles, and employees in the company with the following options:
+The business owner should be able to view and manage the departments, roles, and employees in the company with the following options:

 *
     * View Employees by Department